ICanBoogie/HTTP/README.md

 ## Request dispatcher

-A [RequestDispatcher][] instance dispatches the requests using a collection of _domain dispatchers_, for which The _request dispatcher_ provides a nice framework.
+A [RequestDispatcher][] instance dispatches requests using a collection of _domain dispatchers_, for which The _request dispatcher_ provides a nice framework.
 The _request dispatcher_ sorts _domain dispatchers_ according to their weight, fire events,
 and tries to rescue exceptions should they occur.